Grading, Grade Appeals, Honors & Graduation

 - Unless otherwise indicated for a specific major, a minimum cumulative grade point average of 2.5 must be maintained in the major field.

-All students must submit an application for graduation to the Office of the Registrar by the priority due date: July 1 for May graduation; February 1 for August graduation; May 1 for December graduation.
+All students must submit an application for graduation (completion of degree) to the Office of the Registrar by the priority due date as published on the registrar office webpage.
 Receipt of application will result in the preparation of an academic audit.
 Students must have completed a minimum of 80 total credits in order to submit an application.
 Students are encouraged to apply two semesters prior to intended completion of degree requirements.
-Late applications are accepted for a limited time after the priority due date.
-A late fee is applicable to any late application received once the graduating semester has begun.
+Applications are accepted for a limited time after the priority due date and a late fee is applied to any application received once the graduating semester has begun.
+The audit and degree certification processes take time and attention to detail, therefore no late applications will be processed in the final 6 weeks of the semester.
 Please refer to the Office of the Registrar’s web page for application deadlines.

-The university holds a Commencement ceremony in May of each year, at which May graduates and graduates from the preceding August and December may participate.
+The university holds a Commencement ceremony in May of each year, at which May graduates and graduates from the preceding August, December and February may participate.
 With limited exceptions, only students who have completed all requirements for graduation (including all coursework prior to the Commencement ceremony) are eligible to participate in the ceremony.
 Students who have completed all requirements for graduation except for a few credits should consult the university’s Commencement web page three months prior to Commencement for the current policy regarding participation in ceremony.
-The conferral of degrees (graduation) takes place in August, December, and May.
+The conferral of degrees (graduation) takes place in August, December, February (ABSN only), and May.

 Request for Transcript

-Transcript requests can be made online or in writing to the Office of the Registrar.
+All transcript requests are to be made online.
 There is a fee per transcript.
 Transcripts are processed in the order in which they are received within five working days.
 The Office of the Registrar is not able to issue transcripts immediately upon request.
-Both the online request form and the paper Transcript Request form are available on the Office of the Registrar’s web page at http://www.georgian.edu.
+The online request form is available on the Office of the Registrar’s web page at http://www.georgian.edu.